osenco/mpesa/README.md

         </tr>
         <tr>
             <td>CustomerPayBillOnline</td>
-            <td>Used to simulate a transaction taking place in the case of C2B Simulate Transaction or to initiate a transaction on behalf of the customer (STK Push).</td>
+            <td>Used to simulate a transaction taking place in the case of C2B Simulate Transaction or to initiate a transaction on behalf of the client (STK Push).</td>
         </tr>
         <tr>
             <td>TransactionStatusQuery</td>